Skeletal filtrations of the fundamental group of a non-archimedean curve: Fundamental groups for metrized complexes

 by \cite[Chapter III, Lemma 9.2]{Milne1}.
-That is, there is a natural bijection between cyclic unramified coverings of $X$ and torsion points of $J$.
+That is, there is a natural bijection between cyclic \'{e}tale coverings of $X$ and torsion points of $J$.
 To be more explicit, let $D\in{J}[n]$ and suppose that $D$ has order $n$.
 Then $nD=\mathrm{div}(f)$ for some $f\in{K(X)}$ and we consider the covering on the level of function fields defined by

-The condition on the order of $D$ ensures that this equation is irreducible and by local considerations, this covering is completely unramified.
+The condition on the order of $D$ ensures that this equation is irreducible and by local considerations, this covering is \'{e}tale.
 Conversely, every cyclic covering of $X$ is given on the level of function fields by a covering of the form $z^{n}=f$ by Kummer theory.
-In order for this covering to be unramified everywhere, the valuation of $f$ at every point must be divisible by $n$.
+In order for this covering to be \'{e}tale, the valuation of $f$ at every closed point must be divisible by $n$.
 This then quickly gives an $n$-torsion point in $J$.